3 new Chugoku region coronavirus cases, May 3 - Get Hiroshima

 Another case of coronavirus in Saeki-ku, Hiroshima City

-A man in his 20s who is a resident at the Kenshinen care facility for people with learning disabilities in Saeki-ku in Hiroshima City has tested positive for coronavirus.
+A man in his 20s who is a resident at the Kenshingakuen care facility for people with learning disabilities in Saeki-ku in Hiroshima City has tested positive for coronavirus.
 This brings the total number of coronavirus cases confirmed in Hiroshima City to 80 and 161 across the prefecture.

 Source: Chugoku Shinbun